December 11, 2017

 1. Review Your Schedule

 If you are taking institute classes, be sure you know when the next session starts and that you are taking the course for credit.
-Remember that institute courses often begin and end at different times than your online academic classes.
+Remember that institute courses may begin and end at different times than your online academic classes.

 2. Get Organized